moszis/starter-react-redux/README.md

 |`build-dev`|Builds the js/css bundle files in the `public` folder.
 Adds debugging code for development|
 |`build-prod`|Builds the js/css bundle minified files in the `public` folder|

-# License

-This project is licensed under the MIT license, Copyright (c) 2016 Catalin Luntraru.